FAIRplus/the-fair-cookbook/content/recipes/interoperability/nlp-to-rdf.md

   * basic understanding of: command line syntax, basic knowledge of python and knowledge graph representation as RDF graphs.
   * availability of a corpus of unstructured text.
 The corpus could be:
       - a subset of pubmed abstracts
-      - a public collection such as the MIMIC-III datasets of electronic medical notes.
+      - a public collection such as the MIMIC-III datasets of electronic medical notes
       - a synthetic dataset produced by a software.

   * We recommmend the readership to review the [following content from the FAIR cookbook](TODO:insert/link/here), which details a number of public datasets available for training and teaching

 ---